Chuweic/Soccer-Team-Management/README.md

 ## 2. List of features.
 - Add candidate players with their first name, last name, date of birth, preferred position, and skill level.
 - Construct a soccer team with a size between 10 and 20 players
 - Display all players in the team, sorted alphabetically by last name, case insensitive.
 If players have the same name, they will be listed by the order they are entered in the system.
+Displayed information includes players' first name, last name, and their random unique jersey number.
 - Display the starting lineup, sorted by position (goalie, defender, midfielder, forward) and alphabetically by last name within each position.
+Displayed information includes players' first name, last name, jersey number, and position.
 - Handle exceptions and show appropriate error messages when needed, e.g. Players are older than 10 years old, or try to create team with less than 10 people.
 - Exit the program